 Function to estimate a linear model for each feature (peptide or protein) of a single-cell proteomics data set.
+This is the modelling step of the scplainer workflow.

 '''

 scpModelWorkflow(object, formula, i = 1, name = "model", verbose = TRUE)

 scpModelFilterPlot(object, name)

 '''